ace-wg/ace-oscore-gm-admin/draft-tiloca-ace-oscore-gm-admin.md

 * The OSCORE ID Context, acting as Group ID, which MUST be unique within the set of OSCORE groups under the Group Manager.

 Finally, the Group Manager replies to the Administrator with a 2.01 (Created) response.
 The Location-Path option MUST be included in the response, indicating the location of the just created group-configuration resource.
 The response MUST NOT include a Location-Query option.

-The response payload is a CBOR map, which MUST include the following parameters:
+When custom CBOR is used, the response payload is a CBOR map, whose possible entries are specified in {{config-repr}} and use the same abbreviations defined in {{iana-ace-groupcomm-parameters}}.
+The response payload MUST include the following parameters:

 * 'group_name', with value the group name of the OSCORE group encoded as a CBOR text string.
 This value can be different from the group name possibly specified by the Administrator in the POST request, and reflects the final choice of the Group Manager as 'group_name' status property for the OSCORE group.